sktime/sktime/GOVERNANCE.rst

 A complete STEP must always include at least a high-level design for the proposed change, not just a wishlist of features.

-We collect and discuss proposals in sktime’s `repository for enhancement-proposals <https://github.com/sktime/enhancement-proposals>`__.
+Usually, we collect and discuss proposals in sktime’s `repository for enhancement-proposals <https://github.com/sktime/enhancement-proposals>`__.

+For smaller changes, such as punctual changes to the API or governance documents, the STEP can also be be part of an issue or pull request.

 .. _algorithm-inclusion-guidelines: